-The NFPA recommends having at least one fire alarm on every level of your home.
+The National Fire Protection Association recommends having at least one fire alarm on every level of your home.
 Additionally, you should have a smoke detector in every bedroom.
-We also recommend placing fire detectors near attics, in living rooms, and on the landing areas between floors.
+We recommend placing fire detectors near attics, in living rooms, and on the landing areas between floors.

-My house has six fire alarms and I’m thinking we could use at least one or two more to cover the basement and living room.
+My house has six fire alarms, and I’m thinking we could use at least one or two more to cover the basement and living room.
 Fire detectors should be placed near doorways toward main areas.
-For example, in bedrooms, you should be put a detector near the door to the hallway rather than by the closet.
-That way, the smoke alarm will sense the fire sooner if it’s closer to the source.
+For example, in bedrooms, you should put a detector near the door to the hallway rather than by the closet.
+That way, the smoke alarm will sense the fire sooner if it’s coming from outside the bedroom.